 To Avoid Their Past Catching Up With Them

-Narcissists know that it’s difficult to manipulate people if they know their reputation.
-So some narcissists routinely move to new areas, once they’ve used people up, and sullied their reputations.
+Narcissists know it’s difficult to draw people in if they know their reputation.
+So some narcissists routinely move to new areas, and change their name, if they’ve sullied their reputation.

 Changing names helps prevent their past from catching up with them.
-Because their bad reputation is less likely to come back to haunt them, without a consistent name.
+Because their bad reputation is less likely to come back to haunt them.

 Rather than change their behaviours, narcissists change their victims.
 And this is easier if they can wipe the slate clean.

 So be wary of anyone who repeatedly changes their name.
-It’s likely they’ve got something to hide.
+They may have something to hide.

 Please CLICK HERE For Why It Seems Like Narcissists Are Everywhere